crosbay/crosbay/README.md

 >transmasc agender and gayaroace and he/him pronouns ONLY you have to answer my 15 riddles to get the rest of them

+>i speak english, latvian, and russian (in that order) and am learning german and french kind of

 >i have autism and avpd and something else that is undiagnosed and really scary so dont expect me to socialize like a normal person

 >i fluctuate between concerning oversharing and complete verbal shutdown and only god can predict which one it will be today